sameerdhoke/szhw-model-interest-rate-simulation/README.md

 * Step 5: Estimating the Coefficients for Each Independent Variable Using a Linear Regression Model

-    In this step, we estimate the coefficients for each independent variable using a linear regression model.
+    In this step, I estimate the coefficients for each independent variable using a linear regression model.
 The independent variables include the US GDP growth rate, personal consumption expenditure (PCE), US inflation rate, Federal funds rate, unemployment rate, change in US government debt, consumer confidence index, and trade balance.
 The dependent variable is the US 10-year Treasury yield.

     Output: <br>
     ![Regression Summary - Part A](output-screenshots/regression_summary_a.png)